Four Myths That Are Preventing You from Hiring Great Sales Reps

 Unfortunately, the things that make it most likely for a sales representative to succeed are not necessarily what many hiring managers assume.
 Knowing what types of personal qualities you should really look for in a sales representative will help you consistently hire good performers and know when (and when NOT) to take a chance on a potential hire.
-Take it from a sales outsourcing expert who knows and Watch out for these four myths that may be causing you to overlook candidates with great potential while hiring the ones that just don't work out.
+Take it from a sales expert who knows and watch out for these four myths that may be causing you to overlook candidates with great potential while hiring the ones that just don't work out.

 Myth #1 Industry Experience Is Necessary

 While industry experience obviously isn't a bad thing, making it a deal-breaker in your hiring process can be very bad indeed.
 Just from a raw numbers perspective, if you require industry experience, you automatically eliminate the majority of sales representatives available in your area.

 Industry experience is one of those things that everyone thinks they need, but only a few companies actually do need.
 So take a good, hard look at your product.
 Is it really so complex that you need to require industry experience?
 Or would a few days of product training give you more or less the same results?
 For a few companies the sale is extremely technical, and they really do require sales representatives with experience in the industry.
 But for most companies, requiring industry experience forces them to pay higher salaries and drop off other hiring requirements that might have a larger impact on performance.